freebsd/freebsd-quarterly/2020q3/foundation.md

 Some of the purchases we made for the Project last quarter to support infrastructure includes:
  - Spamhaus spam filtering software to limit the amount of spam on the mailing lists
-- 5 application servers to run tasks like bugzilla, wiki, website, cgi, phabricator, host git, etc.
+ - 5 application servers to run tasks like bugzilla, wiki, website, cgi, Phabricator, host git, etc.
  - 1 server to replace the old pkg server and will provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks just cannot keep up with the request volume.
  - 1 server for exp-runs and make them faster.
  - 1 server to build packages more frequently

 ### FreeBSD Advocacy and Education ###